openconnect/recipes/ocserv-multihost.md

 ocserv with a web server.

-We recommend the first method, as it has no inherent limitations, as opposed to the second.
+We recommend the first method, as it has no inherent limitations, as opposed to the second which should be considered experimental only.

-## Method 1: SSL termination on ocserv with haproxy
+## Method 1: SSL termination on ocserv
+### haproxy

-An alternative method to collocate ocserv and an HTTPS server on port 443, is by using the server name indication (SNI) present on the first SSL/TLS ClientHello message, and forwarding traffic according to the name present.
+An method to collocate ocserv and an HTTPS server on port 443, is by using the server name indication (SNI) present on the first SSL/TLS ClientHello message, and forwarding traffic according to the name present.